Client-side mutual TLS authentication

 By the end of the steps above, the following output is generated:

-- *.csr file - to be shared between yourself and COT
+The .csr file is shared between you and COT.

-- customer1_01.pem file - client certificate file (base64 encoded) to be shared between yourself and COT
+The customer1_01.pem file is the client certificate file (base64 encoded) that is shared between you and COT.

-Optional: Using cURL to check the customer1.key and customer1_01.pem files
+Optional: Use cURL to check the customer1.key and customer1_01.pem files

 Prerequisites